sap-tutorials/eda/tutorials/pubsub-view-events/pubsub-view-events.md

 ### What is topic?

-In a previous exercise, you mentioned that a topic is a means by which a publisher classifies a message.
+In a previous tutorial, it was mentioned that a topic is a means by which a publisher classifies a message.
 A topic tells us what type of message you will receive if you subscribe to that topic.

 In essence, it is a string that is composed of one or more levels.
 Each level is separated by a forward slash (/) and the levels can be anything.
 This is commonly known as topic-level granularity.
 The granularity allows for more targeted and efficient information exchange.